-The Park's significance statements, and fundamental resources and values highlight resources that may be impacted by commercial air tours including outstanding scenic values, the spiritual and historical relationship and significance to the Lakota people, cultural resources, and wildlife.
-Commercial air tours do not impact the significant geological and paleontological resources the Park protects, nor the vegetation in the mixed-grass prairie, which is the largest within the national park system.
+The Park's significance statements, and fundamental resources and values highlight resources that may be impacted by commercial air tours including the Park's wildlife, cultural and natural landscape features and outstanding views of the sculpture.
 (See Foundation Document, page 5-7).
+Commercial air tours do not impact the significant geological and engineering features of the Park, museum collections, sculptor's studio nor the ponderosa pine forest and granite spires which the Park protects.

-As a basis for evaluating the potential for impairment or unacceptable impacts on Park resources, the NPS relied on the Final Environmental Assessment for an Air Tour Management Plan for Badlands National Park (EA).
-The EA includes analysis of impacts to the soundscape (noise and noise-compatible land use); air quality and climate change; biological resources including birds, mammals, and other species of concern; cultural resources including ethnographic resources, sacred sites and traditional cultural properties, archeological resources, cultural landscapes and prehistoric and historic structures; wilderness; visitor use and experience; environmental justice and socioeconomics; and viewsheds (visual effects).
+As a basis for evaluating the potential for impairment or unacceptable impacts on Park resources, the NPS relied on the Final Environmental Assessment for an Air Tour Management Plan for Mount Rushmore National Memorial (EA).
+The EA includes analysis of impacts to the soundscape (noise and noise-compatible land use); air quality and climate change; biological resources including birds, mammals, Federally listed species and other species of concern; cultural resources including ethnographic resources, sacred sites and traditional cultural properties, archeological resources, cultural landscapes and prehistoric and historic structures; wilderness; visitor use and experience; environmental justice and socioeconomics; and viewsheds (visual effects).
 The EA evaluated the impacts of three action alternatives including the selected alternative.
 Consistent with NPS guidance described above, NPS has not included a non-impairment determination here for wilderness, environmental justice and socioeconomics, and visitor experience.